Scroll Down for Trail Description-

 The Jewett Road Trailhead can also be reached from US 127 north of Pikeville.
 Turn right on Rhea Road (unmarked, 0.1 miles north of Vandever Rd. on left).
 Go 1.5 miles then turn left on Old TN 28.
 Go 1.3 miles then turn right on Hinch Road (aka Happytop Road which turns into Jewett Road).
 Go 4.1 miles on Hinch/Happytop/Jewett road and reach the trailhead described above.

 Trail Construction Update –

-The trail from Jewett Road down to the station should be open in the Fall of 2017.
+The trail from Jewett Road down to the ranger station needs one more mile to be built.
+Completion date is unknown.
 When it is officially open, Head of the Sequatchie will become the Southern terminus of the Brady Mountain Section within the larger Grassy Cove Segment.
-This will allow a relay hike from HOS to Black Mountain of about 15 miles. (ed.)
+This will allow a shuttle hike from HOS to Black Mountain of about 15 miles.